 A majority of cards being used in the Indian market today aren’t equipped with contactless payment facility.

-They need to be converted into contactless cards to increase contactless usage at ePOS systems, especially with the pandemic here to stay.
+They need to be converted into contactless cards to increase contactless usage at EPOS systems, especially with the pandemic here to stay.

-Distributing NFC-enabled Phones
+Distribution of NFC-enabled Phones

-To make ePOS a success in the market, it’s essential to ensure widespread distribution of NFC-enabled smartphones or the development of an application that supports NFC payments.
+To make EPOS a success in the market, it’s essential to ensure widespread distribution of NFC-enabled smartphones or the development of an application that supports NFC payments.

 Solving Upgradation Issues